 Claim a tax deduction for fees paid towards advertising your rental property.
 Newspapers, websites, and trade publications are all good places to advertise and claim a tax deduction.
 Unlike property insurance and utilities, claim the full amount of advertising since it relates fully to your rental property.
 If you spend $500 to advertise your vacant apartment in the newspaper for a month, you can claim the full amount as an advertising expense on your tax return.

-Deduct mortgage interest you borrow to finance the purchase of your rental property.
+Deduct mortgage interest or loan interests you borrow to finance the purchase of your rental property or to improve the property.
 Do not claim a tax deduction for mortgage principal.
 Deduct funds borrowed to help finance improvements to your home.
 Only claim a deduction for soft costs.
 The Canada Revenue Agency defines soft costs as funds you borrow for construction, renovations, and upgrades to your rental suite to make it more suitable.

 Also deduct fees related to obtaining your mortgages, such as the mortgage application, appraisal, and legal fees paid to your real estate lawyer.
 If you paid $2,000 to your real estate lawyer for closing costs, claim it on your tax return to help offset your rental income.